 Getting around in Paris

 Paris is very walkable but there is public transportation such as buses or trains (the metro) available in town.
 During my visit, the public transportation was down and I had to walk a lot.
+Not so much fun, if you ask me.
+Especially if this requires you to walk 5km every morning during our whole weekend in Paris.
+YAY!

 For me, it was no problem and it’s not the rule that public transportation doesn’t run.
 Hence, you should be able to get to every sight or destination you want to very easily and quickly.